Xposed-Modules-Repo/org.matrix.chromext/README.md

 ## Bonus

-Since WebView based browsers have no unified designs, the following first three features are not supported for them.
+Since WebView based browsers have no unified designs, the following first four features are not supported for them.

 ### Open in Chrome